strahinjastojanovic826-code/novi_projekat/README.md

 Hello everyone.
 This project was made for fun research and tinkering to get the system working on 4 states.
 Nothing professional, nothing serious.
-I written this with ai help.
+I wrote this with ai help.
+To run this simulation write cargo run
 The code is open-source so
 ENJOY IT